 So, what’s the bottom line?
 If you have a passion or a hobby that would make a great book topic, develop it.
 If you already have material from speeches, blogs, or other assignments that could be expanded into a book, consider beginning there.

-Otherwise, I would suggest you start by writing a blog with an eye to organizing posts into a book once you have enough of them.
-Not only would this help you grow an audience for your writing, but it would also provide helpful feedback along the way.
-Besides, having a platform already in place will make you less of a gamble to literary agents or traditional publishing houses in the future, should you hope to eventually publish that way.
+Otherwise, I would suggest you start by writing a blog.
+Do so with an eye to organizing posts into a book once you have enough of them.
+Not only would this help grow an audience for your writing, but it would provide helpful feedback along the way.
+Besides, having a platform already in place can’t hurt.
+It would make you less of a gamble to literary agents or traditional publishing houses in the future, should you hope to eventually publish that way.